Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

    - My Javascript code for EmailJS
 ![EmailJS Error](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/emailjs-error.jpg "EmailJS Error")

 I was originally using the code provided in the EmailJS documentation, but this resulted in similar errors.
-I subsequently adapted the CI Code from the EMail JS walk through with the Email JS code to try and solve the error.
+I subsequently adapted the CI Code, from the EMail JS walk through, combined with the Email JS code to try and solve the error.
 The solution was to use the Email JS code, but to add **onsubmit = "return false;"** to the Form Tag.
 ![Console Success](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/emailjs-success.jpg "Console Success")
 ![Email JS Status 200](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/emailjs-status200.png "Email JS Status 200")